Suvikshapathariya93/Titanic-Data-Analysis-Python-Project-EDA-/README.md

 - **Why This Line Is Useful:**
   - Confusion Matrix: Provides detailed insight into the types of predictions (correct vs incorrect) made by the model.
   - Accuracy Score: Offers a quick and intuitive measure of the model’s performance as a percentage or decimal.

+**I'm open to feedback and discussions!
+Reach out with any questions, suggestions, or collaboration ideas.** [LinkedIn | Suviksha Pathariya](https://www.linkedin.com/in/suviksha-pathariya/)

+**Don’t forget to star ⭐ and follow this repository if you found it useful!**

+**Stay tuned for more features and updates coming soon!**